Creating a new destination in the heart of the UK capital

-We are delivering the 83,000 sq m first phase, comprising high quality, energy efficient office accommodation, retail and restaurant space and modern luxury apartments.
-All of this will be housed within three landmark buildings at the heart of the new, pedestrianised, landscaped public quarter.
-Nova, Victoria will be a vibrant new destination for London.
+We delivered the 83,000 sq m first phase, comprising high quality, energy efficient office accommodation, retail and restaurant space and modern luxury apartments.
+All of it housed within three landmark buildings at the heart of the new, pedestrianised, landscaped public quarter.
+Nova, Victoriais a vibrant new destination for London.

-We have taken the lessons we learnt delivering iconic projects around the capital and put them to good use at Victoria to provide certainty of delivery to our client while creating a lasting legacy of employment opportunities for local residents.
+We took the lessons we learnt delivering iconic projects around the capital and put them to good use at Victoria to provide certainty of delivery to our client while creating a lasting legacy of employment opportunities for local residents.

 Points of note

-Working with our stakeholdersThe Victoria Underground station upgrade is taking place at the same time as the construction of Nova, Victoria, so the Mace team has undertaken regular, detailed planning meetings with Transport for London to coordinate construction activity.
-We have also worked with other key stakeholders to the site including three of London's most exclusive five-star hotels and the Victoria Palace Theatre, which has continued to hold performances at the venue since work at Nova, Victoria began.
+Working with our stakeholdersThe Victoria Underground station upgrade was taking place at the same time as the construction of Nova, Victoria, so the Mace team undertook regular, detailed planning meetings with Transport for London to coordinate construction activity.
+We also worked with other key stakeholders to the site including three of London's most exclusive five-star hotels and the Victoria Palace Theatre, which continued to hold performances at the venue since work at Nova, Victoria began.

 Building a basement, top to bottomOne of biggest construction challenges we faced was the giant, 3m diameter Western Deep Sewer, which passes directly underneath the site.
 To ensure that the sewer was not damaged during the construction of the project's 20,000 sq m basement, we adopted a top-down construction solution, which enabled both the superstructure and sub-basement to be built simultaneously, ensuring the sewer could remain in place.